FAQs: Training your AI

 Q. What are the different ways I can add training data to my AI?

-A. There are three ways to add training data to your AI:
+A. There are three core ways to add training data to your AI:

-- Upload documents to knowledge upload - This automatically generates prompt and completion pairs from your content.
-It's ideal for quickly adding large amounts of information from PDFs, Word documents, or text files.
+1. Upload documents, text or web page copy to knowledge upload - This automatically generates prompt and completion pairs from your content.
+Adding documents is ideal for quickly adding large amounts of information from PDFs, Word documents, or text files.
+You can also copy in plain text or the URL for a web page.
 Note: the documents themselves are not stored, just the generated P&Cs.

 You could do all your training very efficiently using method 1, but for best results, use a combination of these methods to build comprehensive training data.